This post may contain affiliate links. Please see our disclosure policy.

 • Preheat the oven 350 degrees F. Spray 4 8-inch cake pans with nonstick baking spray.

-• In a large bowl, cocoa powder, hot coffee, milk, espresso powder, vegetable oil, melted butter, sugar, and brown sugar.
-Whisk together for 2-3 minutes, until the sugar begins to dissolve and the mixture cools slightly.
-Add eggs and egg yolks, and continue to whisk until combined.
+• In a large bowl, vegetable oil, melted butter, sugar, and brown sugar.
+Whisk together for 2-3 minutes, until the sugar begins to dissolve.
+Add eggs and egg yolks, and sour cream.
+Continue to whisk until combined.

-• In a separate bowl, combine cake flour, baking powder, baking soda, and kosher salt.
-In a small bowl or cup, whisk together sour cream and milk.
+• In a separate bowl, combine cake flour, espresso powder, cocoa powder, baking powder, baking soda, and kosher salt.
 Add half of the dry ingredients to the wet ingredients, and whisk together until just combined.
-Then the sour cream/milk mixture and continue to mix until fully incorporated.
+Then add the milk and continue to mix until fully incorporated.
 Add the remainder of flour mixture and mix until just combined.

 • Divide the cake batter equally among the four prepared pans.
 Bake for 25-30 minutes, until a toothpick inserted into the center of the cake comes out with just a few crumbs.